 Author

 Hi, I’m Gulista!
-I started Delicious Bucket to share easy and beautiful recipes from around the world.
+I am a passionate home cook.
+I started Delicious Bucket to share easy to make, simplified versions and beautiful recipes.
 Cooking is my way of exploring cultures, and I’d love for you to join me in this delicious journey!

 Write A Comment